 The principle of consensus, similar to the “Crowd Mentality” and “Social Proof” (see previous chapters), means that people will look to the actions and behaviours of others to determine their own, especially when they are uncertain.
 Most likely, you have noticed the small notice in your hotel bathroom encouraging you to reuse your towel to save water.
 It is said that about 75% of people who check into a hotel for four nights or longer will reuse their towels at some point during their stay.
 A study on the principle of consensus looked at what would happen if it was included on the cards that 75% of guests reuse their towels at some time during their stay.
 It turns out that towel reuse rises by 26%, which confirms the principle of consensus.

 “People can be made to be more intrinsically motivated simply by presenting an activity as a game,” Andreas Lieberoth explains.

 The Whichit Interactive Content can be compared to a game: it enables users to transform a traditionally one-sided, non-engaging experience into an exciting, personalized, and enjoyable experience.
 Interactive content will always seem more appealing to the brain as opposed to standard text.

-Since 2011, gamification become a trend, and these days it’s almost a basic function in user-experience and interface development.
+Since 2011, gamification has become a trend, and these days it’s almost a fundamental function in user experience and interface development.
 Gamification is the process of using game-like elements when designing business and marketing strategies.
-The reason for this being that gamification works.
-It triggers real powerful human emotions such as happiness, intrigue, and excitement; these are positive user-experiences, and positive a user-experience leads to better engagement, loyalty, and higher sales.
+The reason for this is that gamification works.
+It triggers powerful human emotions such as happiness, intrigue, and excitement; these are positive user experiences, and an upbeat a user-experience leads to better engagement, loyalty, and higher sales.

-We are using the Whichit Interactive Commercial Content to deliver information and to interact with the audience in a playful manner.
+We are using the Whichit Interactive Commercial Content to deliver information and to interact with the audience playfully.
 This approach delivers higher results on nearly every level: engagement, completion of polls and surveys, commercial conversion, and data collection.

-The company is working with top agencies and brands and is based in central London.
+The company works with top agencies and brands and is based in central London.